hernantz/blog/content/its-the-competition-stupid.md

 inefficient, they can become a bottleneck for progress.

-Should something go wrong, the cost of switching to a different provider of public planning is too high and sometimes unaffordable for a member of a society, considering that the only choices left for free citizens are:
+Should something go wrong, the cost of switching to a different provider of public affers planning is too high and sometimes unaffordable for and individual, the only choices left for free citizens are:

 - To go outlaw
 - To leave the country/state/province/city (if you are lucky you just leave the